Jerry Jeudy: Personal life

 Jeudy wears a Jewish Star of David necklace, even though he is not Jewish.
-His reason is that due to his surname being "Jeudy," people sometimes call him simply the first syllable -- "Jew"; so he got the necklace.
+He bought the necklace because he has been nicknamed "Jew", based on the first syllable of his surname.

 Legal troubles

 On May 12, 2022, Jeudy was arrested in Arapahoe County, Colorado and charged with second-degree criminal tampering with a domestic violence enhancer, a misdemeanor.
 The arrest stemmed from an alleged non-violent incident with his girlfriend, who has since asked that the charges be dropped.